 Caring for Your Senior Dog: The Ins and Outs

 Dog parents, dog rescuers, dog adopters, dog lovers, pack leaders.
 The labels do not matter.
 We are all dog owners and we all have to care for our dogs as they age.
-This article will give you some useful tips to help you care for your senior dog.
+This article will give you some useful tips on caring for your senior dog.
 From daily comfort and exercise, to nutrition and weight management, you will gain valuable insights into proper care for your senior dog.
 Please read on to learn more.

 Pay Attention to Your Aging Friend

 Never take your dog’s needs for granted.
-Every day that you have with your dog matters, they are all special.
+Every day you have with your dog matters; they are all special.
 Each day spent with your dog is a gift.
-As your dog ages, his or her needs will change.
-Your dog accepts these life changes without complaint and remains devoted to you until its last breath.
+As your dog ages, their needs will change.
+Your dog accepts these life changes without complaint and remains devoted to you until their last breath.
 It is your job to be sure your best friend continues to receive your love and very best care each day.

 A Senior Dog’s Dietary Needs

-Nutrition is key to every senior dog’s wellness.
-When a dog approaches its senior years he or she will become less active.
+Nutrition is key when it comes to caring for your senior dog.
+When a dog approaches its senior years they will become less active.
 That means the dog’s daily energy levels will lessen.
 If you continue feeding your senior dog as you did in its younger years, then it will likely become overweight or obese.
 With excessive weight comes a myriad of life shortening health problems.

 It is also important to understand that all domestic dog breeds are omnivores, like humans.
 Unlike cats, which are obligate carnivores, dogs do very well on a diet mixture of animal and plant ingredients.
 Here are some details about typical ingredients you should look for on a senior dog food label.